 - 9. PositioningMove HTML elements around with positioning.

-In this session, students get to dive into HTML positioning and different want to move elements in relation to the page and each other.
+In this lesson, students get to dive into HTML positioning and different want to move elements in relation to the page and each other.
 They’ll also expand their use of multimedia by learning how to use audio tags for embedding audio files.

 - 10. File Structure with VideoBoost presence of multimedia by incorporating videos.

-In this session, students have already taken a look at embedding text, images, and audio.
+In this lesson, students have already taken a look at embedding text, images, and audio.
 Now, we will talk about how to incorporate video into web pages.
 Students will also learn how to handle more complicated file structures by using files in a multitude of locations.

 - 11. Fortune Cookie – Part ISurprise visitors with a random fortune.

-In this session, students will start on their final project which will combine the skills they’ve learned over the past several weeks.
+In this lesson, students will start on their final project which will combine the skills they’ve learned over the past several weeks.
 They will be creating a web page that simulates a fortune cookie and retrieves a random fortune when clicked.